wintercms/docs/database-behaviors.md

 <a name="sortable"></a>
 ## Sortable

 Sorted models will store a number value in `sort_order` which maintains the sort order of each individual model in a collection.
-To store a sort order for your models, implement the `October\Rain\Database\Behaviors\Sortable` behavior and ensure that your schema has a column defined for it to use (example: `$table->integer('sort_order')->default(0);`).
+To store a sort order for your models, implement the `Winter\Storm\Database\Behaviors\Sortable` behavior and ensure that your schema has a column defined for it to use (example: `$table->integer('sort_order')->default(0);`).

     class User extends Model
     {
         public $implement = [
-            'October.Rain.Database.Behaviors.Sortable'
+            'Winter.Rain.Database.Behaviors.Sortable'
         ];
     }